henpemaz/Rain-World-Interactive-Map/README.md

-# Rain-World-Interactve-Map
+# Rain-World-Interactive-Map
-A Rain World interactve map using leaflet and GeoJSON data exported from the game files.
+A Rain World interactive map using leaflet and GeoJSON data exported from the game files.